clmntgbr/popclip-subtitle-transformer/README.md

-# subclip-subtitle-transformer
+# popclip-subtitle-transformer

 ## Description

-`subclip-subtitle-transformer` is a microservice designed to convert subtitle files from SRT format to ASS format.
+`popclip-subtitle-transformer` is a microservice designed to convert subtitle files from SRT format to ASS format.
 It allows users to easily transform subtitles, preserving timing and text while adapting the file to a more feature-rich format, such as style customization and additional formatting options available in ASS.

 ## Features